Ber-489/Mobile.Common/README.md

 ## Getting Started
    All folders in this source:
    - api: contain all method GET, POST, DELETE, PUT and use DIO to call server to get data
+   - firebase: contain all function work with firebase
    - model: contain all object model
    - modules: contain all screen
-   - resource: contain file config (load the first time when app run) and file language of app
+   - resource: contain file config (load the first time when app run), file language of app and file setup deeplink
    - routes: use to define navigator screen on app
    - utils: contain common data file, logic file(validate, ...)